ingra14m/Deformable-3D-Gaussians/README.md

 ## News

+- **[5/26/2024]** [Lightweight-Deformable-GS](https://github.com/ingra14m/Lightweight-Deformable-GS) has been integrated into this repo.
+For the original version aligned with paper, please check the [paper](https://github.com/ingra14m/Deformable-3D-Gaussians/tree/paper) branch.
 - **[5/24/2024]** An optimized version [Lightweight-Deformable-GS](https://github.com/ingra14m/Lightweight-Deformable-GS) has been released.
 It offers 50% reduced storage, 200% increased FPS, and no decrease in rendering metrics.
 - **[2/27/2024]** Deformable-GS is accepted by CVPR 2024.
 Our another work, [SC-GS](https://yihua7.github.io/SC-GS-web/) (with higher quality, less points and faster FPS than vanilla 3D-GS), is also accepted.
 See you in Seattle.
 - **[11/16/2023]** Full code and real-time viewer released.